semaphoreci/semaphore/docs/docs/using-semaphore/self-hosted.md

 :::note

-A registration failure causes the agent to stop running jobs.
-The agent shuts down after failing to sync for some time.
+A registration failure prevents the agent from connecting to the Semaphore Control Plane.
+Unregistered agents cannot run any jobs.

 :::